Content on this page was generated by AI and has not been manually reviewed.

 How do I know if Edge is using the VPN?

 Check your IP address via whatismyipaddress.com before and after enabling the VPN.
 You should see a different IP corresponding to the VPN server.
-Does edge has a vpn

 Can I use VPNs to protect my Edge devices on Wi-Fi networks at hotels?

 Absolutely.
 A VPN can protect your data even on potentially risky public networks by encrypting traffic and masking your IP.
+How to activate microsoft edge vpn on mobile 2026

 Will VPNs affect my online gaming in Edge?